eclipseo/image-comparison-sources/README.md

  - $quality: the quality parameter
  - $target: the filename of the encoded image
  - $target_dec: the filename of the decoded image
- - $origpng, $origpng_y4m, $origpng_ppm: the original image to compress,
- in PNG, Y4M, or PPM format.
+ - $origpng, $origy4m: the original image to compress, in PNG or Y4M format.

 ## rd_collect.py